-The overall prognosis for individuals with HIV/AIDS in recent years has improved significantly because of new drugs and treatments available - however they are still incurable.
+The overall prognosis for individuals with HIV/AIDS in recent years has improved significantly because of new drugs and treatments have become available - however, both conditions remain incurable.
 Those who suspect they are experiencing neurological complications should discuss these with their doctor.
 There are tests which can determine whether there is a problem and, if necessary, what treatment would be more appropriate.